ppone/docs/guides/importing.md

 - All dates must be entered using this format: `Aug-06-2015`
 - Any unused, optional fields can be removed or left blank
 - If there's a failure in your import we will show you each line that failed with the reason on the import page.
+- All importers support setting metadata on imported objects for any columns with a title following the pattern: `metadata.key` where `key` is the name of the metadata property.
+For example, you could add a `sales-rep` metadata value by adding a `metadata.sales-rep` column.

 ### Customers